squid-cache/squid-cache.github.io/DeveloperResources.rst

 === Raw sources via GitHub ===

-The official Squid source code repository is on [[https://github.com/squid-cache/squid|GitHub]].
+The official Squid source code repository is on [[https://github.com/squid-cache/squid|GitHub]]. see GitHints for common actions you may need to perform with the git VCS.

  /!\ When working from this repository the '''bootstrap.sh''' script is required to prepare ./configure and related magic.
 See [[#Required_Build_Tools]] for the required bootstrapping and building tools.